sonic-net/SONiC/doc/mgmt/SONiC Management Framework Show Techsupport HLD.md

 - YYYY = Year
 - MM = Month (numeric)
 - DD = Day of the Month
-- HH = hour of the current time (based on execution of the Linux "date" command) at the start of command execution
+- HH = hour of the current time (based on execution of the Linux "**date**" command) at the start of command execution
-- MM = minute of the current time (based on execution of the Linux "date" command) at the start of command execution
+- MM = minute of the current time (based on execution of the Linux "**date**" command) at the start of command execution
-- SS = second of the current time (based on execution of the Linux "date" command) at the start of command execution
+- SS = second of the current time (based on execution of the Linux "**date**" command) at the start of command execution
 ```

 Command execution example (basic command):